totobest/satis-master-plan/src/satis-master-plan.md

 # Principles

 - Train network as factory bus
-- Group produced dependents items (ie: Circuit Board --> Computer --> Super Computer) together in a sub factory
+- Group dependants items together (ie: Circuit Board --> Computer --> Super Computer) in a sub factory
+- Sub factories should be autonomous as much as possible, meaning does not depend of other sub factories
-- Build sub factories near needed raw ressources if possible
+- Build sub factories near needed raw ressources as much as possible

 ---